o-jasper/julia-glplot/readme.markdown

 * Real time plotter 'averages over different lengths of time' plot and corresponding '2d' histogram.(actually a line of histograms for each)

-* better docs, examples.(Well the test are examples.)
+* better docs, examples.(Well the tests are examples.)

 * Can help getting data in?